frogspark/lookingglass/web/app/plugins/ninja-forms/readme.txt

 * Added support for Google Recaptcha V3.
 * Added a new option to resend email actions from the submissions table.
 * Added the ability to export multiple form submission CSVs at once.
+* Escape query args for enhanced security - _Responsibly reported by Erwan at WP Scan_

 *Bugs:*